 - Introduction to Functional Programming

-Doing science, however, requires a careful and systematic investigation, perseverance, and an unshakable curiosity to seek knowledge.
-However, it is not a lone journey.
+Doing science requires a careful and systematic investigation, perseverance, and an unshakable curiosity to seek knowledge.
+However, many mistake the path of science to be cold and lonely.
+It is not.
 It cannot be.
-To do science, is to participate in the largest collective experience of mankind.
+It is the most intellectual and largest collective experience of the mankind.

-Thus, all my efforts – internships, projects, term papers, conferences – are a desperate reflection of my desire to become a useful member of this sport, to develop and explore own niche.
+Thus, all my efforts—internships, projects, term papers, conferences—are a desperate reflection of my desire to become a useful member of this community, and to develop and explore own niche.

-I am interested in understanding how genome evolution, at molecular as well as systems level, alters cell phenotype, guides anthropological diversity in populations; and how it can be applied in understanding the genetics of complex diseases.
-Focusing more on the methods development, I wish to work in areas that draw heavily from omics data using integrated quantitative and computational approaches.
+I am interested in understanding the structure of genome and its evolution at molecular and as well as systems level, how it alters the cell phenotype and leads to complex genetic diseases.
+I wish to work in omics driven areas that draw heavily from integrated experimental, quantitative, and computational approaches.

-Lastly, a (tiny) list of published, public, or in progress work where I have made non-trivial contributions:
+Lastly, a (tiny) list of published, public, or in progress work where I have contributed:

 I am hooked to open-source software development — an ambitious outgrowth of my personal interest to create free (as in free speech!) and open-source content.
 During summer 2016, I was selected for Google Summer of Code program, where I contributed to OpenSNP.org under umbrella of Open Bioinformatics Foundation.